Quanmat/Netech_CS216_Bitcoin-Scripting/README.md

 ---

 ## Support
-For any clarifications or issues, please contact any of the team members or email us at [your_email@example.com].
+In case of any clarifiaction, email any of the team members.

 **Prepared by Netech Team – March 2025**